James Bond Girls

 Nancy (Catherine Von Schell)

-Upon his return to his own room from love-making with Ruby (see above), Bond - with lipstick on his right cheek - found a second patient, Nancy (Catherine Von Schell), who greeted him: "It is me, yes?"
+Upon his return to his own room from love-making with Ruby (see above), Bond - with lipstick on his right cheek - found a second patient, Nancy (Catherine Von Schell) hiding there in his bedroom.
+She greeted him: "It is me, yes?"
 She had escaped her room with a finger-nail file.

 When he asked her name, she collapsed in his arms on his bed, and replied: "I'll tell you all about myself later, in the morning."